jamf/ReEnroller/README.md

 Thanks @fauxserve for coming up with the idea and initial bash version.

 ## History
 - 20-02-14: Additional logging, including the version of the app.
 UI updates to include removal of xml tags in alerts.
-Modified process of download the jamf binary from the destination server.
+Modified process of downloading the jamf binary from the destination server.

 - 19-11-14: Fixed issue that prevented the re-enrollment process from working if the ReEnroller app was on the machine prior to running the package.